eyvmal/otoliths/README.md

 - install Java 17 and maven
 - compile the project using maven
 - run the .jar
-- To reset the results, delete the .json files in src/main/webapp/WEB-INF/ and create new ones with the exact same names
+- To reset the results, delete the .json files in src/main/webapp/WEB-INF/
 - !!!
 If you've got a custom path to the webpage you may have to add the path to the "dynamicUrl" in HomepageController to make the js work properly